Bylaws

 SECTION 11.05

-3. One statement per amendment (10 to 12 point font), comprising not more than one (1) 8 ½ by 11 inch typewritten page for mailing or one page electronically that is submitted by the authors explaining the rationale for the proposed amendment to the bylaws.
-This statement will be included in the mailing only if received by the EVP at least fifteen (15) days before the Annual Meeting.
+3. one statement per amendment (10 to 12 point font), comprising one page electronically that is submitted by the authors explaining the rationale for the proposed amendment to the bylaws.
+This statement will be included in the mailing only if received by the EVP at least fifteen (15) days before the Annual Meeting;

-4. An Official Ballot;
+4. an Official Ballot;

 SECTION 11.06

-1. To mark the Official Ballot by making an appropriate mark in the spaces provided on the ballot to vote either for or against each proposed amendment or revision;
+1. to mark the Official Ballot by making an appropriate mark in the spaces provided on the ballot to vote either for or against each proposed amendment or revision;

-2. To make no other marks on the Official Ballot;
+2. to make no other marks on the Official Ballot;

-5. To mail the return envelope or electronically submit to AAPOS in sufficient time to permit its receipt by AAPOS not later than the date specified in the written notice.
+3. to electronically submit to AAPOS in sufficient time to permit its receipt by AAPOS not later than the date specified in the written notice.

 SECTION 11.07